tianlutech/mediterranea-marine-nextjs/README.md

 ### IU Components

-Which are the reusable common components.
-We don't want buttons, cards or IU look different across the portal.
+Which are the reusable common components, We don't want buttons, cards, or IU to look different across the portal.

-Which are the color code.
+Which is the color code?

 Components
  - Booking